 Those kaleidoscopic yarns, that often coarse and always weighty texture, that clear-as-day quality, and that emblematic orb logo – it can only be Harris Tweed.
 A fabric that’s come to be used in a whole host of ways from blankets and cushion covers to washbags and laptop cases, it’s fair to say it’s a British textile icon with a global fanbase.

 But that wasn’t always so.
 It may have been a part of Scottish history for over a century, but 25 years ago, it was threatened by the collapse of the North American market (which it relied heavily on for trade) as well as the advent of a new double-width loom that meant other textile houses could produce more tweed at a quicker rate.
 Not only that, a leading fashion house adopted a remarkably similar orb trademark to Harris Tweed which caused brand identity issues.
 With the help of a body called The Harris Tweed Association (HTA) however, Harris Tweed was granted legislative protection and became the only cloth in the world to have its own act of parliament – The Harris Tweed Act of 1993.

-Our very own Harris Tweed (in a muted colourway that we’ve called Bircher, because it reminded us of the flecks of colour in our morning muesli) will take pride of place in our new collection.
+Our very own Harris Tweeds (that first cloth, woven for our autumn 2018 collection, has since been joined by several other colourways) take pride of place in our fabric collection.
 These tweeds are steeped in cultural significance and are worthy of such fierce protection.
 The endless tapestry of colours the weavers use is all reflective of Hebridean life.
 Deep and earthy peat and fuzzy moss, purple-grey heather-like ribbons, straw yellow machair tones, electric streaks inspired by aurora skies, and a rugged nature buried deep in each piece of cloth reminding you that Harris Tweed is made of tough, beautiful stuff.